Mapscape/fastcgipp/README.md

 ## Releases ##

-Your best bet for releases and documentation is to clone the Git repository, checkout the tag you want and see the building section of this file.
+Your best bet for releases and documentation is to clone the Git repository, checkout the tag you want and see the building section of either this file or the Doxygen documentation.
 If you're too lazy for that, however, you can take the risk and try the following links.

  - [[fastcgi++-2.1.tar.bz2][2]] [[Documentation][3]] [[Tag][10]]
  - [[fastcgi++-2.0.tar.bz2][4]] [[Documentation][5]] [[Tag][11]]